Is Bad Credit a Dating Red Flag?

 Every few years a new survey or study comes out to highlight the correlation between a person’s credit and how datable they are — we’re told that a high score may make you more appealing than a fancy job title or nice car.
 Or having similar scores might lead to longer-lasting relationships.

 While the implied message (financial responsibility is attractive) certainly has some validity, credit scores aren’t necessarily the best measure and you shouldn’t write off someone who has a low score without, at least, understanding the circumstances.

 If you’ve never run into credit trouble, you may be tempted to think that poor credit comes from a lack of responsibility.
 Someone took out a loan or swiped their credit card too often and then couldn’t afford all their bills.
 Or, perhaps they forgot about or actively decided not to make a payment.

 Overspending and lack of budgeting can certainly put you in a tricky position where one slip-up or lack of self-control can lead you to miss payments.
-But it’s not that straightforward for everyone, and bad credit can also be the result of a single, or series, of unfortunate events.
+But it’s not that straightforward for everyone, and bad credit can also be the result of one or more unfortunate events.

 Losing a job, having hours cut, or the double-whammy of a medical emergency that leaves you with big bills and unable to work can quickly lead to missed payments.
 And when you have to choose between essential expenses or making a credit card or student loan payment, the necessary expenses may have to come first.

 It’s not even an irresponsible decision in some cases.
 After all, putting food on the table for yourself and your family is more important than a credit card company getting its $35 minimum payment.
 And it’s going to be hard to look for work or recover from an injury if your utilities get shut off.

 Credit Scores Don't Tell the Whole Story